RandolphCherrypepper/streambuddy/README.md

 Copy example.env to .env for Mac/Linux, or exampleenv.bat to env.bat for Windows.
 Edit .env or env.bat and populate the `<redacted>` values with the keys and so forth.

+## OBS
+CC is pushed into OBS using the built-in OBS websocket.
+OBS must be at least version 27.

+Copy exampleconfig.toml to config.toml.

+Check "Enable Websocket server" in `Tools > WebSocket Server Settings`.
+Click "Show Connect Info".
+Change the IP, Port, and Password in config.toml to match.

 ## Code
 Update `username` and `aliases` in `gptpersonalitytest.py`.
 Update `my_username` in `theprogram.py`.